claracodes/coding_further/readme.md

 - https://www.javascript30.com/

-## Newsletters/ News pages
+## Newsletters/Communities

-In order to be up to date and get informed about the latest changes, newsletters and news pages are really helpful.
+In order to be up to date about the latest changes, newsletters and news pages are really helpful.

 - https://rubyweekly.com/ is a good start as it is the offical newsletter and has a nice mixture of news on the Ruby language, tutorials and hints